DearHRS/PythonCPPConverter/README.md

 # PythonCPPConverter
-Atempt to make a to and fro convertor for Python and C++
+Attempt to make a to and fro convertor for Python and C++